vatanasova/fend-project-memory-game-master/README.md

 The game displays a star rating (from 1-3) that reflects the player's performance.
 At the beginning of a game, it displays 3 stars.
 After 15 moves, it changes to a 2 star rating.
 After another 15 moves, it changes to a 1 star rating.

 **Timer**
-When the player starts a game, a displayed timer also start.
+When the player starts a game, e.g. when the player first clicks on the board, a displayed timer also start.
 Once the player wins the game, the timer stops.

 **Move Counter**
 Game displays the current number of moves a user has made.